 Species H. arborescens and H. paniculata both bloom on new wood.
 Conversely, species like H. macrophylla and H. serrate bloom on old wood.
 And then there are "reblooming" hydrangeas like H. macrophylla cultivars flower on both old and new growth, so no timed pruning is required.
 If you're unsure, ask your local gardening supply store for the proper pruning of your hydrangea.

-5. Boiling water is a secret for reviving cut hydrangeas.
+Boiling water is a secret for reviving cut hydrangeas.

-To prevent your cut blooms from wilting prematurely, try this tip: Cut them early in the morning or late in the afternoon, and place the ends of each stem in boiling water for 30 seconds, making sure that the steam does not burn the flower head.
+To care for your cut hydrangeas and prevent blooms from wilting prematurely, try this tip: Cut them early in the morning or late in the afternoon, and place the ends of each stem in boiling water for 30 seconds, making sure that the steam does not burn the flower head.
 Then, plunge the cuttings up to the flower head in cold water.
 Drape paper towels across the tops of the blossoms to cover them completely.
 Tuck paper towels down into the container (don't squash the flowers), and mist.
 Do not allow the paper towels to dry out.
 In four hours, your hydrangeas will be fully conditioned and ready for arranging.